Ang-aq/The-Silent-Mage/README.md

 # 🧙 The Silent Mage

-A video game developed for FBLA's Computer Game and Simulation Programming 2024-2025 Event!

 ## 🏰 About The Silent Mage

 Created in Java using Eclipse, **The Silent Mage** explores making ethical choices and their outcomes.
 You play as a character born in magical world without magic, causing you to be ostracized from a community.
 Suddenly, you're admitted to Magical School where you embark on adventure, make new friends, and ethical decisions.
 Solve puzzles, endures trials, and defeat an enemy in a final battle!